 Find out more about who can get disability support.

-- Access your module materials in a range of formats including Ebook (epub2), Kindle Ebook, Word versions (optimised for use with a screen reader) which you can print yourself, PDFs and DAISY talking books.
-Find out more about studying on a screen.
+- Access your module materials in a range of formats including Ebook (epub2), Kindle Ebook, Word versions (optimised for use with a screen reader) which you can print yourself, PDFs and DAISY talking books via the Download Resources on your module website.

 - Online tutorials, with support options.

 - Extensions to assignment deadlines - if needed you can request these from your tutor for most assignments.

 - Support for mental health and wellbeing, including TalkCampus, which provides a safe, totally anonymous online space to air concerns with other students and get support for your mental health and wellbeing, 24 hours a day, seven days a week.
 And Shout, a text message support service.

 - Accessibility help and the Computing Guide (which includes an accessibility section) to help you use a computer for study.

 - Computing and Distribution Helpdesk who can help with installing OU software and technical problems running that software.
 They can't help with third-party software or training you to use software.